Students need direction. This means that they need to

 what is required to get there despite lacking abilities in certain areas.

-A primary aim of modern education should be to
+A primary aim of Education Excellence is to

 create focused students.
 These are the people that will make the most